 Take the Family Glamping

 Glamping gives you the best of both worlds—the smell of a campfire in your hair and an actual bed to sleep on.
 You won't have to schlep all of your camping gear with you, everyone gets a better night's sleep, and you still get time out in the woods away from WiFi and civilization.
-Check out some of our favorite campsites including loads of options in California.
+Check out some of our favorite spots for glamping including loads of options in California.

 Make It a Micro-cation